The Lace Guild Museum

 study days and lace identification days 2026

-The Museum Team will be offering their usual Identification Days along with some Study Days throughout the Golden Anniversary on the following dates during 2026:
+The Museum Team will be offering their usual Identification Days along with some Study Days throughout the Golden Anniversary during 2026.